lior-abadi/damn-vulnerable-defi-solutions/README.md

 ### Solution

 The same physics logic can be applied in here.
 The state of the rewards is refreshed at a fixed timespan.
-It is analogue to say that we are deducting a flow property status just by measuring it on two different times.
-A flowrate for example, may change and saying that it remained constant every time only by measuring the flowrate once per year is a faulty assertion!
+It is analogue to say that we are deducting a physic property is constant just by measuring it on two different times.
+A flowrate, for example, may change and saying that it remained constant every time only by measuring the flowrate once per year is a faulty assertion!

 The weakness of this contract relies on having fixed times to update the reward amounts.
 We can exploit it with this logic.